ORNL-CEES/DataTransferKit/README.rst

-    polymorphic API implemented by client applications providing access to mesh, geometry, parallel decomposition, shape functions, and parametric mappings. *Operator* interfaces define the general linear operator for solution transfer and other concepts for constructing solution transfer operators from client code.
+    polymorphic API implemented by client applications providing access to mesh, geometry, parallel decomposition, shape functions, and parametric mappings. *Operator* interfaces define the general operator for solution transfer and other concepts for constructing solution transfer operators from client code.

 **Operators**